-The best temperature to use dry mode is when when the humidity is excessive but the actual temperature is not that hot.
+The best temperature to use dry mode is when the humidity is excessive but the actual temperature is not that hot.

-The ideal of turning the AC on dry mode is to reduce the moisture level in the air and restore the comfortability of the area without using be cool air mode of the AC.
+The ideal of turning the AC on dry mode is to reduce the moisture level in the air and restore the comfortability of the area without using the cool air mode of the AC.